-Pattern-matching -the ability to see that one description has the same structure as another- is obviously fundamental to intelligence.
+Pattern-matching-the ability to see that one description has the same structure as another-is obviously fundamental to intelligence.
 In this lecture, we look at one example of how to do pattern-matching.
 In this case, however, the patterns we are matching are expressions of logic.
 To be more precise, they're atoms.

 So, in this lecture, we stop looking at logic from a mathematical point of view, and start to look at it from a computational point of view.
-(We will need to return to looking at it from a more mathematical point of view later in the course.)
 We're interested in how to implement a particular operation.
 This operation is called unification.